nomadtales/SuspendRockstar/ReadMe.md

 ## Usage
 - When starting the script it will try and create the FireWall Rule the first time.
 Enter on *Y* to Confirm creation.
-- Once started either type *S* to Suspend GTAO or RDR2 for 10 seconds or *F* to enable the FireWall Rule.
+- Once started either type *S* to Suspend GTA5 or RDR2 for 10 seconds or *F* to enable the FireWall Rule.
 - Only Enable the FireWall Rule once you are in a Session, otherwise you will not be able to connect to a game.

 ![Screen Capture](ScreenCap.png)